AppsComTr/Spaceship/README.md

 - Matchmaker with customizable parameters for all game types
 - Simple metrics which is collected with OpenCensus

+Spaceship is a online game backend framework designed to allow game creators to build their own game's server side without the hassle of the common parts of every multiplayer games.
 You can build your own game server with just working on logic of the game.
-We don't support vertical scaling for now.
+We don't support distributed systems for now.

-##Getting started
+## Getting started

 These instructions will get you a copy of the project up and running on your local machine for development and testing.